h-rsh-n/web_dev/README.md

   }
 }
 ```
-The user had to sign in with their email and password for the login page, and the information submitted were then set to state via a `handleChange` function.
+The user had to sign in with their email and password for the login page, and the information submitted was then set to state via a `handleChange` function.
 The post request is then sent to the backend when the user hits the 'Login' button.
 ```js
 const [formData, setFormData] = useState({
   email: '',